Skip to main content

 • Enable deployment protection via pull requests.
 Learn more.

-• Enable SFDX integration (salesforce only)
+• Enable SFDX integration to manage your configuration in Git using the SFDX project format (salesforce only)

 5. You will be promoted to authenticate with shared Git credentials.